BurcinSayin/ButterflyValley/Quests/Verya_Possible_Missions.md

 * **Region:** The Gravelands (Ustalav border)
 * **Regional Info:** Ustalav was saved from the Whispering Tyrant by a Vanguard-organized Shining Crusade.
 However, due to player actions during the altered "Tyrant's Grasp" events, a handful of knights survived the fall of the Ustalavic Administrative Zone.
 * **Current State:** The surviving knights have declared independence from the Vanguard, re-establishing the "Knights of Lastwall" as an active military order.
 They are now a valuable ally of the Liberators' Dawn and actively fight Vanguard forces in the Gravelands region.
 * **Objective:** Correct a critical flaw in an ambush planned by the Knights of Lastwall against a Vanguard supply convoy to ensure its success.
-An agent's Deja Vu has foreseen the failure, but the primary challenge will be earning the Knights' trust to alter their plan without revealing the temporal nature of the intelligence.
+The primary challenge will be earning the Knights' trust to alter their plan without revealing the temporal nature of the intelligence and or existance of Butterfly Valley.

 ---